Gair Affair: Background

 At the 1972 election, Gough Whitlam led the Australian Labor Party to its first success at the federal level in 23 years.
 Although another election for the House of Representatives was not due until early 1976, an election for half the Senate was required earlier.
 Normally, these elections are held on the same day, but they had become out of synchronisation in 1963 due to the then Prime Minister Sir Robert Menzies calling an early House election.
 Between 1963 and 1972, elections for the Senate and House of Representatives were held separately.
 The last half-Senate election was held on 21 November 1970, senators' terms commencing on 1 July 1971.
 Another half-Senate election had to be held in time for senators to commence their terms on 1 July 1974.
 Such an election could have been called for any time from early August 1973, but Whitlam was in no hurry.

 Although Labor controlled the House of Representatives with a 9-seat majority, it was 5 seats short of a majority in the Senate.
 Consequently, Labor faced constant opposition in getting its legislation through the parliament.
 By March 1974, a number of bills had been twice rejected by the Senate, which gave Whitlam the capacity to call a double dissolution, in which the entire parliament would be up for election.
 If the government were returned, it could reintroduce the bills in question, and if they were rejected by the Senate a third time, the government could seek to hold a joint sitting of the Senate and House.
-In either event, a double dissolution would bring House and Senate elections back in synchronisation with each other.

 In early March 1974, however, such a course of action was not under active consideration.
 It was an option that had only ever been used twice before (in 1914, when the government was defeated; and 1951, when the government was returned with a reduced majority in the lower house, albeit now with a majority in the Senate) and was regarded as somewhat extreme.
 Also, Labor felt it needed more time to improve its electoral stocks before considering such a move.
 Whitlam still only intended to call a half-Senate election, even though this would continue the lack of synchronicity between the elections of the houses, something he had often deplored.
 In debates in parliament and in outside commentary, he often decried the fact that senators elected in 1967 and 1970 were able to frustrate the will of a government elected in 1972.

+Section 12 of the Constitution provides that the writ for a Senate election in each State is issued by the State Governor.